 A general database that covers a broad range of topics and is useful for finding popular magazine articles as well as some academic articles is Academic Search Premier.
-This can be a good introductory database to search but often you will also need to search subject-specific databases that provide better coverage of the literature in those fields.
+This can be a good introductory database to search but it's also recommended to search the subject-specific databases for better coverage of literature in a particular field of research.

 Using keywords for your topic is one way to search.